-In contrast to the stability of longer-run expectations found under perfect knowledge, the median response under imperfect knowledge shows inflation and interest rate expectations at the two- and ten-year horizons rising by nearly 10 basis points in response to a transitory inflation shock.
-Moreover, the excess sensitivity of longer-run inflation expectations to transitory shocks exhibited by the median response is on the lower end of the 70-percent range of impulse responses, indicating that the response of longer-run expectations is, on average, even larger and depends crucially on the conditions in which the shock occurs.
+In contrast to the stability of longer-run expectations found under perfect knowledge, the median response under imperfect knowledge shows inflation and interest rate expectations at the 2- and 10-year horizons rising by nearly 10 basis points in response to a transitory inflation shock.
+Moreover, the excess sensitivity of longer-run inflation expectations to transitory shocks exhibited by the median response is on the lower end of the 70% range of impulse responses, indicating that the response of longer-run expectations is on average even larger and depends crucially on the conditions in which the shock occurs.
 Indeed, under unfavorable conditions, the inflation expectations process can become unmoored for an extended period.
 Such episodes correspond to endogenously generated "inflation scares" and are similar to historical episodes for the United States described in Goodfriend (1993).
-In these episodes, inflation expectations and longterm interest rates appear to react excessively and persistently to some event that would not warrant such a reaction if expectations were well anchored.

-These results also serve to highlight one of the crucial concerns regarding the behavior of expectations that the practice of inflation targeting attempts to address and that cannot appear in an environment of rational expectations
+In these episodes, inflation expectations and long-term interest rates appear to react excessively and persistently to some event that would not warrant such a reaction if expectations were well anchored.
+These results also serve to highlight one of the crucial concerns regarding the behavior of expectations that the practice of inflation targeting attempts to address, and that cannot appear in an environment of rational expectations with perfect knowledge.
+Under perfect conditions, expectations always remain well-anchored.

-12. Orphanides and Williams (2005a) and Beechey (2004) analyze the reaction of the term structure of expectations to news in the presence of perpetual learning.
+&lt;sup>10See Orphanides and Williams 2005a and Beechey 2004 for analysis of the reaction of the term structure of expectations to news in the presence of perpetual learning.